blakerutledge/parcel-transformer-dot/README.md

 ```

 #### Evaluation
-You can just write valid javascript.. no need for something like Handlebars Helpers!
+You can just write valid Javascript.. no need for anything as unwieldy and bloated as the Handlebars Helpers!
 ```
 {{ for(var prop in it) { }}
 <div>{{=prop}}</div>